SalesforceSFDC/Apex/Apex Cheat Sheet.md

   * To store information that is shared across instances of a class, use a static variable.
   * All instances of the same class share a single copy of the static variable.
   * Local variable names are evaluated before class names.
+  * With `static` method you do not need to create an instance of the class to access the method - you can just use the name of the class followed by dot (.) and the name of the method.
 ## Instance Methods and Variables
 * Instance methods and member variables are used by an instance of a class, that is, by an object.
 * An instance member variable is declared inside a class, but not within a method.